 All in all, this is a great movement that, while not looking particularly stellar (and being rather noisy, but in a pleasant sort of way,) is usually good at keeping time -especially after a brief visit to a good service person- and is not very common when it comes to watches listed below €1000.

 Dial & Legibility

 The main selling point of the Nav.B-Chrono 47 Baumuster is the dial, which is actually really good from any perspective.

-Some people may not like the way the Arabic numerals on the minute chapter are covered in lume in an alternating fashion, but that’s one of key characteristic of historic B-Uhrs, so there is no reason to complain here.
+Some people may not like the way the Arabic numerals on the minute chapter are covered in lume in an alternating fashion, but that’s one of the key characteristics of historic B-Uhrs, so there is no reason to complain here.

-The orange elements on the other three hands (namely, the central chronograph seconds hand, the 30-minute totalizer at 12-oclock and the small seconds sub-dial at 6 hours) are, regretfully, not luminous: it’s just orange paint, but the layout is still contrast enough to be see in normal lighting.
+The orange elements on the other three hands (namely, the central chronograph seconds hand, the 30-minute totalizer at 12-o’clock and the small seconds sub-dial at 6 hours) are, regretfully, not luminous: it’s just orange paint, but the layout is still contrasting enough to be seen in normal lighting.